rehcorb/data-analysis-electronic-music-on-discogs/README.md

 **Tools & Technologies**
 - Power BI: For data visualization and reporting.
 - Power Query: For data transformation and cleaning.
+- Dax Studio: For cleaned data exportation in csv.
 - Python : For Jupyter notebooks.

 **Analysis Goals**